To run a successful service team, you need to understand how your organisation’s recruitment process works.

 If your organisation has job descriptions, make sure these are up-to-date and tailored to the roles in a service delivery team.

-If you don’t have any, or the ones you have don’t reflect what you need, write new ones based on discussions with your team.
+If you do not have any, or the ones you have do not reflect what you need, write new ones based on discussions with your team.

 Learn more about reviewing and writing job descriptions.